mekh/uapi-json/README.md

 ```

 As [`node-errors-helpers`](https://github.com/Travelport-Ukraine/errors-helpers) library
-is used for errors generating, we strongly reccomend you to tak a look at it.
+is used for errors generating, we strongly recommend you to tak a look at it.
 It also has several useful helpers to handle errors.

 # Settings